MrShoenel/js-folder-rotate/readme.md

                                      never be selected for deletion.
 You should pass in a literal regular expression, that ends with flags, e.g. '/^my_files.+?
                                      \.(?:js|css)$/i'.
-  -b, --orderBy <orderBy>            One of "size", "name", "date_atime", "date_mtime", "date_ctime",
+  -b, --orderBy &lt;orderBy&gt;            One of "size", "name", "date_atime", "date_mtime", "date_ctime",
                                      "date_birthtime".
 Define what to order the selected files by.
-  -d, --orderDir <orderDir>          One of "asc", "desc".
+  -d, --orderDir &lt;orderDir&gt;          One of "asc", "desc".
 Define the direction of the order for the
                                      selected files.
 Deletion of files ALWAYS HAPPENS AT THE END of that ordered list (delete excess).
 E.g. if the oldest files should be deleted, you probably want orderBy="date_birthtime" and orderDir="desc" (because the newest files have the largest timestamps and would be at the beginning of the descendingly ordered list).
-  -m, --maxSize <maxSize>            Define the maximum size for the list of selected files. maxSize
+  -m, --maxSize &lt;maxSize&gt;            Define the maximum size for the list of selected files. maxSize
                                      depends on the selected unit (e.g. "mb" or "qty").
 The ordered list of selected files will be truncated at the end until maxSize is less than or equal to the value defined here.
 Truncation means deletion.
-  -u, --rotationUnit <rotationUnit>  One of "b", "kb", "mb", "gb", "tb", "qty".
+  -u, --rotationUnit &lt;rotationUnit&gt;  One of "b", "kb", "mb", "gb", "tb", "qty".
 Defines the unit for
                                      "maxSize". "b" through "tb" are sizes (byte, kilobyte, .., terabyte) and are powers of 1e3, not 2^10 (i.e. one kb is 1,000 bytes and one mb is 1,000 kb), because SI-2 units do not make sense in this context